Coming Soon

 Harper | 9780063434714 | Published May 5, 2026

-Jamie Lynn Sigler is both the girl-next-door and a superstar.
-Tapped at the young age of 16 to star as Meadow Soprano, daughter of mob boss Tony Soprano, by the time the series ended in 2007, Jamie, then 25, suffered from an eating disorder, kept private her diagnosis of MS, and entered a disastrous early marriage --- all under the scrutiny of a less-than-kind public eye.
-Over the next years, Jamie would remarry, become a mother, launch a hugely popular podcast and, most recently, nearly lose her beloved son to a mysterious illness.
-Amidst the stardust showered and all the slings and arrows that life has thrown, Sigler emerges with grace and a generosity of spirit that she is ready to share.
-In this unflinching account, Jamie holds nothing back; her resilience, candor and heart-bursting capacity for love shine through on every page.
+Tapped at the young age of 16 to star as Meadow Soprano, by the time “The Sopranos” ended in 2007, Jamie Lynn Sigler suffered from an eating disorder, kept private her diagnosis of MS, and entered a disastrous early marriage.
+Over the next years, Jamie would remarry, become a mother, launch a hugely popular podcast, and, most recently, nearly lose her beloved son to a mysterious illness.
+Amidst the stardust showered and all the slings and arrows that life has thrown, Jamie emerges with grace and a generosity of spirit that she is ready to share.
+In this moving and fiercely honest memoir, she reflects on her life and her years on “The Sopranos.”
+But this is no tale of woe.
+Jamie guides us through her darkest moments and comes out the other side emboldened and not embittered.

 William Morrow | 9780063338470 | Published May 5, 2026

-There is nothing that Simone won’t do for her daughter, Lucy.
-The two have always been close, and with Lucy about to leave home for university, they depart the UK for a vacation to Texas to spend some quality time together.
-But when Simone awakens on their first morning in the desert, Lucy is gone, missing from their rental cabin.
+With Lucy about to leave home for university, she and her mother, Simone, depart the UK for a vacation to Texas to spend some quality time together.
+But when Simone awakens on their first morning in the desert, Lucy is gone.
 In her place is a cell phone, and a voice on the other line issues a shocking ransom demand.
 Don’t tell the police.
 Come to this location.
 And be prepared to do a deal.
-That night, she drives to the isolated meet-up.
+Though Simone’s husband urges her to bring in the authorities for help, she knows she can’t take any chances.
+So that night, she drives to the isolated meet-up.
 What she finds there changes everything.
 The mysterious kidnapper doesn’t want money.
 They want Simone to do something.
 The unthinkable.
 A catastrophic chain of events is set in motion, with chilling consequences that extend beyond Simone and her family.

 Henry Holt and Co. | 9781250423771 | Published May 5, 2026